brittanyrw/100-days-of-code/log.md

 2. I attended an Intro to Javascript course hosted by Thinkful DC.
 Very helpful and it was nice to be around other people instead of just learning on my own.
 (2 hrs)

-3. Continued with You Don't Know Javascript: Up & Going Chapter 1.
+3. Continued with You Don't Know JS: Up & Going Chapter 1.
 (1 hr)

 Total hours learning: 5 hrs